Membership and Recruiting Resources

 How Often: Once every two years

-*Please note that there are occasionally technical errors that cause the completion of this training to go unrecorded.
-If this happens to you (and you have fully completed the course and final exam), there is no need to take the course again.
+*Please note; occasionally technical errors cause the completion of this training to go unrecorded.
+If this happens to you, and you have fully completed the course and final exam, there is no need to take the course again.
 Contact your district executive and they can get the training manually entered into the system.
-You can also take a screen shot showing your completion of the final exam to show that you have completed the course in case there is an error.
+Please take a screen shot showing your completion of the final exam to show that you have completed the course in case there is an error.

 For information on other available trainings and how to get trained, click here.

-Please submit your marketing materials request at least five business days before the pick up date to allow time for processing and printing.
-If you need materials sooner than two weeks, please email Christine at firstname.lastname@example.org after submitting your request to confirm if it will be possible to get it completed in time.
+Please submit your marketing materials request at least 10 business days before the pick up date to allow time for processing and printing.
+If you need materials sooner than two weeks, please email Christine at firstname.lastname@example.org and copy your District Executive after submitting your request to confirm if it will be possible to get it completed in time.

 To request marketing materials, fill out the marketing request submission form below.
-To see samples of the marketing materials, see the Marketing Material Samples tab.
+To find marketing flyers, see the Marketing Links tab.

 Marketing Materials Request